lanserman/Hackathon-2024-project/README.md

 This is my teams project for the Mizzou 2024 TigerHacks hackathon.
-Pulling daily weather data from an API, calcualting GDD (growing degree days), and very short linear projection for a certain crops and associated pests.
+Pulling daily weather data from an API, calcualting GDD (growth degree days), and very short linear projection for a certain crops and associated pests.